 Honokohau Bay is 5 miles south of Kona Airport.
-Enter Honokohau Harbor, then .9 miles to the south (left) side of the harbor entrance.
-Park & walk 200 yrds over the lava to the sandy beach/small cove.
+From the Honokohau Harbor entrance go .9 miles south (left).
+Park & walk 200 yards over the lava to the sandy beach/small cove.
 You are here.
 Snorkel south & back.
 LOOKOUT!
-Boats can slice your coconut!
+Boats can slice yo coconut!
 Drive to the north side of the harbor to Honokohau/Kaloko National Historical Park.
 Walk along the harbor edge or marked trail to an ancient Hawaiian Fishpond for a swim or snorkel—good for young kids and beginners.

 Kekaha Kai State Park is sand, lava & coral.
 The 1st entrance is a few miles north of the airport on Hwy 19, across a rough lava field road to a great picnic & snorkel spot.
 Juveniles may BOOGIE here too.
-The 2nd entrance further north (by the Veterans’ Cemetary) will take you to Kua Bay, a beautiful white sand beach good for swimming and boogie boarding.
-Go in early AM with less wind (usually).
+The 2nd entrance farther north (by Veterans’ Cemetery) goes to Kua Bay, a beautiful white-sand beach good for swim & boogie.
+Early AM is less wind (usually).
 Park closes at 4 PM.
-Closed on Wednesday for maintenance.
+Closed Wednesday for maintenance.

 Makaiwa Bay (Mauna Lani Bay Hotel) is north of Waikoloa Beach Resort on Hwy 19.
-Turn onto Mauna Lani Drive, go straight at the round-about (will see Snorkel Bob’s Mauna Lani on the right @ the Shops @ Mauna Lani); Go left on Pauoa Rd. approx. 1 mi., then right into a small parking lot.
-Follow the trail just right of the restrooms to the ocean, then turn left.
-Past the Kalahuipua’a Fishponds is a sandy beach (the Beach Club) with easy access to the ocean.
+Turn onto Mauna Lani Drive, go straight at the round-about (Snorkel Bob’s Mauna Lani is on the right in The Shops @ Mauna Lani); Go left on Pauoa Rd. about .01mi., then right into a small parking lot.
+Follow the paved trail past the restrooms to the ocean.
+Go left.
+Past the Kalahuipua’a Fishponds is a sandy beach (the Beach Club) with EZ access to showers and ocean.
 Good for beginner and advanced snorkelers.

 Hapuna State Park is a vast, white-sand beach 7 miles north of Waikoloa on Hwy 19.
-Go left at the Hapuna sign, go .4 & park.
-Great beach but only fair snorkeling.
-Good body board waves, but BIG SURF IN WINTER!!##$%^)(??!
+Go left at the Hapuna sign, go .4 mi. & park.
+Great beach with fair snorkeling & good boogie waves, but BIG SURF IN WINTER!#$%^)(?!

-Wai’alea Bay inside Hapuna Beach State Park, just south of parking lot on Old Puako Road; shade, a sandy beach & excellent reef.
+Wai’alea Bay inside Hapuna Beach State Park, just south of the parking lot on Old Puako Road; shade, a sandy beach & excellent reef.
 Good for beginner and advanced snorkelers.

 White Sands Beach Park a.k.a.
 Disappearing Sands or Magic Sands is 3 miles south of Snorkel Bob´s on Alii Drive.
 Danger!
 Big Surf!
 Beach sand comes & goes (disappearing) with varying seasonal wave action.
 CAUTION!
 Rocks & surf can be dangerous.
-But Magic Sands Beach got ono body board waves just south of Laaloa Cover.
+But Magic Sands Beach has great boogie waves just south of Laaloa Cover.
 Snorkel ingress & egress is here too.
 Coral arches & caves.
-Beware sea urchins!
+Beware sea urchins.

-Kealakekua Bay (Marine Preserve) is a beauteous snorkel spot and site of Captain Cook’s Monument.
-The bay can be accessed by permitted boat, kayak or a 1.5 mile swim.
-Ask one of my, SB’s snorkel consultants to arrange your trip to Kealakekua.
+Kealakekua Bay (Marine Preserve) is a pristine reef & the site of Captain Cook’s Monument.
+The bay is accessed by guided tour only.
+Ask one of my, Snorkel Bob’s, snorkel consultants to arrange your trip to Kealakekua.

-Ho’okena Beach Park (swim & boogie board in summer, snorkel in winter).
-Approx. 25-30 mi south on hwy 11.
-Pass hwy 160, Pu’u O Honaunau National Hist.
+Ho’okena Beach Park (swim & boogie in summer, snorkel in winter).
+About 25-30 mi. south on Hwy 11.
+Pass Hwy 160, Pu’u O Honaunau National Historic.
 Park.
-After small store on left, turn right to beach park.
+After small store on left, go right to beach park.
 At the end of road, turn left to beach parking.

-Many more spots are known by your fellow snorkelers on the great snorkel byway.
-Always ask about the parking, surf, surge, current, visibility, fish life & safety.
+Your fellow snorkelers on the great snorkel byway know many more spots.
+Always ask about the parking, surf, surge, current, viz, & safety.